Turner makes some history as Phillies absolutely explode late

 A quick glance at the final score would indicate the Phillies' game against the Nationals Saturday played out much differently than it did.

-They spent much of the afternoon the way they'd spent much of the week — in an offensive malaise.
+They spent most of the afternoon the way they'd spent most of the week — in an offensive malaise.
 Then the lineup absolutely exploded in the seventh and eighth innings to turn a three-run deficit into a monstrous lead.

 After being shut out for six innings, the Phillies scored three in the seventh, eight in the eighth and added one more in the ninth to beat the Nationals, 12-3.